-One of my good friends (whom I met in a leads group years ago … very fitting for this post ) once said that networking isn’t about getting; it’s about giving.
+One of my good friends (whom I met in a leads group years ago … very fitting for this post ) once said that networking isn’t about getting; it’s about giving and being proactive about it (so giving first).
 And anyone who has had any success with networking has learned this over and over again.
 Once you start passing along leads to other people, making introductions and generally helping all your business friends out, the leads start rolling in to you.

 As anyone who has been involved with event planning or event management for a long time knows, giving of yourself to your peers and your community is far and away better than any marketing tactic or sales pitch.
 When you freely give of your time and wisdom and sincerely want to make other people’s lives better, people instinctually open themselves to you and want to see you succeed because they like you and because you have earned their respect and loyalty.

 We all have our strengths when it comes to how we help others out, and as an event management professional, by now you probably know where your strengths and passions lie.
 You should follow those instincts in how you give back to your community, because if your heart isn’t in it and your commitment isn’t steadfast, you are wasting your time (and probably not making a very good impression, either).

 With that said, here are five proven ways you can give back and lay the groundwork for lots of word-of-mouth and referrals.

 Events like fundraisers for schools and local non-profits as well as recognition/award dinners for community heroes are worthwhile because they do truly build community.
 And with your event management skills and connections in the events industry, you have the tools and abilities to make these events a great success.